 Return books on time.

 "Own it.
 Fix it.
 Learn from it."
-If you make a mistake or break a rule - whether on accident or on purpose - own up to it by admitting it, fix it to the best of your ability or ask an adult to help you, and learn from your mistake and how to avoid making the same mistake it next time.
+If you make a mistake or break a rule - whether on accident or on purpose - own up to it by admitting it, fix it to the best of your ability or ask an adult to help you, and learn from it how to avoid making the same mistake next time.

 Students may check out up to 2 books at a time and all books are due 4 weeks from the day they are checked-out.
 If there is a school holiday or closure that affects the due date, the new due date is the following week on the day of their scheduled class time.
 After the 4 weeks are up, there is a 1 week grace period (5 school days) before any consequences go into effect.
 If the grace period is affected by holidays or closures, it ends the following school day whether or not it is the scheduled class library day.

 It is up to the student’s teacher to decide whether or not library books may be brought home.
-Typically, TK through 2nd grade classes keep their library books in their classrooms and 3rd through 5th grade classes may bring library books home.
+Typically, TK through 3rd grade classes keep their library books in their classrooms while 4th and 5th grade classes may bring library books home.

 Books may be returned at any time during library hours to the Library Technician in person or to the office staff if the library is closed.